redstreet/fava_investor/README.md

-# fava_investor
+# Fava Investor

-fava_investor aims to be a comprehensive set of reports, analyses, and tools for investments, for [Beancount](https://beancount.github.io/) and [Fava](https://github.com/beancount/fava) (software for [plain text, double entry bookkeeping](https://plaintextaccounting.org/)).
+Fava Investor aims to be a comprehensive set of reports, analyses, and tools for investments, for [Beancount](https://beancount.github.io/) and [Fava](https://github.com/beancount/fava) (software for [plain text, double entry bookkeeping](https://plaintextaccounting.org/)).
 It is developed as a